ISISComputingGroup/ibex_developers_manual/NICOS/Installing-Nicos-on-Windows.md

     .../Python/python.exe nicos-demo

-This will launch the Nicos demo.
+This will launch the Nicos demo, which is comprised of several services, including a server monitoring window and the main Nicos gui.

 If you see errors about version numbers, it is because Nicos is trying to use ```git``` in the shell.
 You can fix this either by adding git to your PATH variables, or by launching the Nicos demo from a git-enabled bash.